 The question needs to move from "how do I get better at managing this?" to "what should the platform have been handling that I've been doing instead?"

-Once you start asking that question, the meaning of the workload changes.
+Once you start asking what event platforms should be doing for you, the meaning of the workload changes.
 The post-event crash stops being a personal failing and you see it as the result of a sustained process.
 Maybe a better designed system would help you avoid the crash by handing you a choice.

 The event marketer shouldn't end up doing both their job and the platform's.
 For too long, the event platforms have forced teams to work down at their level.
 It's time the bar was raised.